Have you ever visited a place that you wished would remain a secret forever?

 2) Don’t carry heavy backpacks.
+Pack smart and light.
+You can check this post about best backpacks for hiking.
 Leave your luggage in Tosh or Manikaran and only carry light overnight backpacks with a torch, a pair of flip flops, swimsuit, small money, toilet paper and a very thin towel.
 Kheerganga is cold even in summers so carry something warm in your backpack.

 3) Don’t try to trek up and back from Kheerganga in a day unless you don’t mind getting lost in the mountains in the dark and becoming a treat for a Himalayan bear.